-Murchison falls National Park is Uganda's biggest wildlife park where you find lions, elephants, crocodiles, hippos, buffalos, giraffes, jackson's heartbeats, waterbucks, warthogs, oribis and chimpanzees in Budongo forest.
+Murchison falls National Park is Uganda's biggest wildlife park where you find different mammal species like the lions, elephants, crocodiles, hippos, buffaloes, giraffes, jackson's heartbeats, waterbucks, warthogs, oribis, Murchison Falls being the main attraction of the park and chimpanzees in Budongo forest.

-Murchison Falls National Park the largest National Park in Uganda is located in the North western part of Uganda at 3840sq km; A 5 -6hrs drive will take you through the main Gate at Kichumbanyobo gate, and will be welcomed by the shying away baboons through kaniyo Pabidi forest which is also common with chimp trekking.
+Murchison Falls National Park the largest National Park in Uganda is located in the North western region of Uganda at 3,840 square kilometres; A 5 - 6 hours drive will take you through the main Gate at Kichumbanyobo gate, and will be welcomed by the shying away baboons through kaniyo Pabidi forest which is also common with chimpanzee trekking.

-The park boasts of lots of flora and fauna, Elephants, Water buffalos Lions, Leopards, Hippopotamus, Giraffes, Nile Crocodiles, Antelopes, Uganda Kobs, Hartebeests and Oribis. birds include-herons, cornmorants, ducks, bee-eaters, fish eagles, kingfishers and sometimes the rare shoebill among others.
+The park boasts of lots of flora and fauna, Elephants, Water buffaloes, Lions, Leopards, Hippopotamus, Giraffes, Nile Crocodiles, Antelopes, Uganda Kobs, Hartebeests and Oribis.
+Birds include-herons, cornmorants, ducks, bee-eaters, fish eagles, kingfishers and sometimes the rare shoebill among others.

 © 2017 African Adventure Travellers.
 All rights reserved.